Skip to main content

 Urine culture

-If you're having urinary symptoms, this test may be done to see if an infection (rather than cancer) is the cause.
-Urinary tract infections and bladder cancers can cause the same symptoms.
 For a urine culture, a sample of urine is put into a dish in the lab to allow any bacteria that are present to grow.
 It can take time for the bacteria to grow, so it may take a few days to get the results of this test.

-Urine tumor marker tests
+Urine tumor marker (biomarker) tests

 Cystoscopy

-If bladder cancer is suspected, most doctors will recommend a cystoscopy. .
-A urologist uses a cystoscope, which is a long, thin, flexible tube with a light and a lens or a small video camera on the end.
+For this test, a cystoscope, which is a long, thin, flexible tube with a light and a lens or a small video camera on the end, is inserted through the urethra and up into the bladder.
+This lets the doctor look at the inner lining of the bladder, as well as take biopsy samples from abnormal areas, if needed (see “Biopsy results” below).
 For details on how this procedure is done, see Cystoscopy.

 Transurethral resection of bladder tumor (TURBT)

-The procedure used to biopsy an abnormal area is a transurethral resection of bladder tumor (TURBT), also known as just a transurethral resection (TUR).
-During this procedure, the doctor removes the tumor and some of the bladder muscle around the tumor.
+During this procedure, the doctor removes any tumors from the bladder lining, as well as some of the bladder muscle around the tumors.
 The removed samples are then sent to a lab to look for cancer.
 If cancer is found, testing can also show if it has invaded (spread into) the muscle layer of the bladder wall.
-For more on how this procedure is done, see Bladder Cancer Surgery.
+This is important in determining the stage (extent) of the cancer, which can help determine the best treatment options.

 Biopsy results